If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Types of Garages

 The best place to start is with some definitions.
-Let’s look at some of the different types of garages that might interest you.
+Let’s look at some types of garages that might interest you.

 As the name suggests, a detached garage is not connected to the rest of your home.
 Detached garages will have a garage entry door, so you can go in and out without opening the main garage door.